The Silvertrac Extra

 Every security operator should be concerned with whether or not their officers possess situational awareness.
 Most everyone has a vague idea of what that is, but they can’t define it, and they certainly don’t know how to tell if a guard has it.

-Having situational awareness and training situaional awareness are two different beasts.
+Having situational awareness and training situational awareness are two different beasts, but both are highly important factors.
 Let's dive into a few strategies that will help you cultivate and improve situational awareness among your security officers.

 What Is Situational Awareness?